 - It is organized by the Office of the Secretary-General of Youth, UNESCO, ILO and the permanent mission of Sri Lanka and Portugal to the UN.

 - A virtual event will be organized to discuss the skills that the youth need to acquire currently and in the future

 - Learning skills of Sat-Bhakti undoubtedly helps whole life and after – to attain Salvation

 What is World Youth Skills Day?

-July 15 every year World Youth Skills Day celebrates the importance of youth empowerment, decent work and entrepreneurship.
+On July 15 every year World Youth Skills Day is celebrated to mark the importance of youth empowerment, decent work and entrepreneurship.
 This event provides a unique opportunity for dialogue between young people, technical and vocational education and training (TVET), institutions, employers and workers organizations, policy makers and development partners.

 Young people aged 15-24 are most vulnerable to the social and economic consequences of the COVID-19 pandemic.
 School closures and the workplace lead to loss of education and training.
 Major life cycle changes are made more difficult when they do not occur, including undergraduate education or TVET at secondary or higher level, self-sufficiency in residential, and labor market inclusion.